fcrespo82/vscode-markdown-table-formatter/README.md

 - **defaultTableJustification**: Defines the default justification for tables that have only "-" on the formatting line;
 - **markdownGrammarScopes**: File language grammar that will be considered Markdown by this package (comma-separated).
 - **limitLastColumnPadding**: Do not pad the last column to more than your editor's preferredLineLength setting.;
+- **removeColonsIfSameAsDefault**: Remove colons from the format line if the justification is the same as default.;

 ## Tips